 #9 SereneLife SLPAC10 10,000 BTU Floor Air Conditioner

 Being so highly rated (4.4/5 on Amazon), the SereneLife SLPAC10 cannot be underestimated.
-It may look very simple (and, in fact, it is simple) but the HVAC metrics are rather good – especially if you consider the budget-friendly price.
+It may look straightforward (and, in fact, it is simple), but the HVAC metrics are rather good – especially if you consider the budget-friendly price.

 That makes the SereneLife SLPAC10 one of the best price-performance floor air conditioners on the market.

 Despite being as simple as it gets, the SLPAC10 model has a nice feature that we miss with other portable air conditioners: the automatic swing mode.

 That’s just a fancy way of saying the air conditioner’s wind vents are moving around to maximize the air circulation.
 In translation: SereneLife 10,000 BTU blows in several different directions over time, and that’s good.

 The HVAC metrics (the ones that count) are pretty average compared to the other best portable air conditioners.

 SereneLife SLPAC10 has average energy-efficiency (EER = 8.7), average noise levels from 52 dBa to 56 dBa, and a dehumidification rate of 3.30 Pt/h.

 The 10,000 BTU capacity can achieve the maximum dry airflow of 290 CFM, which is above average.